-North Carolina Sexual Offender and Public Protection Registry if they are state residents.
+North Carolina Sexual Offender and Public Protection Registry

+North Carolina law requires that sex offenders register with the Sheriff of the county in which they live, if they are state residents.
 The law also requires sex offenders who are non-resident students or non-resident workers to register with the Sheriff of the county in which they work or attend school.
 The North Carolina Registry of Sex Offenders may be viewed at the Watauga County Sheriff's Office or you may access it directly on-line at http://sexoffender.ncdoj.gov.